 The founders of Writer’s Block Philippines collectively have close to two decades of experience in freelance writing.
 Together, their works on lifestyle, travel, arts & culture, advocacy, sex & relationships, and women’s issues have been extensively published both locally and internationally.

-Now that they have made freelance writing their full-time job, they will answer the questions they are most commonly asked: why freelance?
-And how do you make money from writing?
+Now that they have made freelance writing their full-time job, they will answer the questions they are most commonly asked: what makes good feature writing?
+And how do you begin?

 News vs. Features

 We read, watch and listen to news all the time so we may all—in one way or another—be familiar with news writing, but what exactly is feature writing?
 Relating it to the more familiar writing form of news, we will talk about the differences between news and feature articles and cite examples of award-winning features.

 From the personality feature to the travel and food feature, we will take you through the kinds of feature articles, what each should have, and how to make each one compelling, moving and relevant.